 Picnic at Congress Park and carousel ride

 I personally love having picnics with my family.
 It’s a great way to spend time with each other, especially since it’s in the lap of Mother Nature.
 I picked up a picnic lunch at The Bread Basket Bakery and headed to beautiful Congress Park.
 You could also do an early breakfast.
-We were in Saratoga between the months of May and November, and the children had a chance to ride the beautiful historical carousel for only a dollar.
+We were in Saratoga between the months of May and November, and the children had a chance to ride the beautiful historic carousel for only a dollar.
 I know for a fact that this was one of their favorite activities while in Saratoga.
 I quite enjoyed it too, as the park has an expansive lawn.
 While I spent the day relaxing in the shade, I let the kids blow off some steam.
 I also got a chance to sample the mineral springs and stroll through the scenic Italian gardens.